Multilevel Fair Allocation with Matroid-Rank Preferences: Multilevel General Yankee Swap

 \section{Multilevel General Yankee Swap}

-In this section, we propose an extension of the General Yankee Swap (\textbf{GYS}) \citep{Viswanathan_Zick2023b} to the multilevel setting, called Multilevel General Yankee Swap ({\bf MGYS}). \textbf{GYS} applies to fairness notions satisfying two properties: (a) fair allocations are Pareto-optimal; (b) the fairness criterion has a coherent \emph{gain function}, non-increasing in an agent's utility, which indicates which agent should be prioritized.
-Notions meeting these criteria include Lorenz-dominance, weighted leximin, maximum weighted Nash welfare, and weighted p-means welfare.

-While \textbf{MGYS} always produces a multilevel utilitarian-optimal allocation w.r.t. $v$, it is not necessarily multilevel $\Psi$-maximizing and thus serves as a heuristic in that regard.
-Nonetheless, as Section~\ref{section: simulations} shows, it runs much faster than {\bf SMA} while achieving strong fairness in practice.
-Although much of the literature on fair allocation focuses on exact or approximation algorithms, heuristics are increasingly studied for their practical effectiveness (see e.g., \cite{Bullinger_et_al2025}).
+In this section, we propose an extension of the General Yankee Swap (\textbf{GYS}) \cite{Viswanathan_Zick2023b} to the multilevel setting, called Multilevel General Yankee Swap ({\bf MGYS}). \textbf{GYS} applies to fairness notions satisfying two properties: (a) fair allocations are Pareto-optimal; (b) the fairness criterion has a coherent \emph{gain function}, non-increasing in an agent's utility, which indicates which agent should be prioritized.
+The four fairness notions considered in the paper meet these criteria (namely, Lorenz-dominance, weighted leximin, maximum weighted Nash welfare, and weighted p-means welfare).
+While our multilevel extension of \textbf{GYS} always produces a multilevel utilitarian-optimal allocation w.r.t. $v$, it is not necessarily multilevel $\Psi$-maximizing and thus serves as a heuristic.
+Nonetheless, as Section~\ref{section: simulations} shows, it runs significantly faster than {\bf SMA} allowing us to solve much larger instances, while achieving strong fairness in practice.

-Basically, {\bf MGYS} amounts to applying {\bf GYS} to the leaves of the arborescence, with only two modifications: (1) the agent (leaf) that is selected for improvement is chosen based on a different criterion, and (2) item transfers between agents are also performed on their ancestor paths.
+Basically, {\bf MGYS} amounts to applying {\bf GYS} to the leaves of the tree, with two modifications: (1) we propose a new criterion, adapted for the multilevel setting, to select the leaf for improvement, and (2) we adapt the item transfers between agents to maintain a coherent multilevel allocation.
 We now describe \textbf{MGYS}, highlighting the differences with \textbf{GYS}.
-We first modify $\mtree$ by adding an additional leaf, denoted $0$, whose parent is $r_\mtree$.
+We first modify $\tree$ by adding an additional leaf, denoted $0$, whose parent is $1$.
 Although we do not account for node $0$ when discussing efficiency and fairness, we sometimes treat it as an agent with utility function $u_0(S) = |S|$. {\bf MGYS} starts with the multilevel allocation $\pi $ which assigns all the items to node $0$.
 At each iteration, it selects a leaf that can either take a new item from node $0$ or steal an item from another leaf under specific conditions.
 The selection protocol and the allocation step are described below.